p-ssanders/gateway-reference-system/PATH-TO-PROD.md

-#   Path to Production on Kubernetes Exercise
+#   Path to Production on Public Cloud Kubernetes Exercise

-Given the topology of this reference artifact, what would the path to production look like?
+Given the topology of this reference artifact, what would a path to production look like?

+Implement a simple "Hello World" path to production, after which you will be expected to:
+-   Demonstrate the running application on a public cloud kubernetes cluster
+-   Demonstrate the steps you took to get the application running there (i.e.: live roll-out a change, talk through diagrams or code)
+-   Discuss the decisions you made, the tradeoffs you accepted, and the challenges you faced

+For an additional challenge, there is a "Scalable" path to production you can implement.

+See the [FAQ](FAQ.md) for answers to frequently asked questions.

 ##  The "Hello World" Path to Production